 Nevo sums it up best when they say, about halfway through Finding Nevo: “There is no single trans narrative.
 This is my experience, and my experience alone.”
-But even bearing that in mind, for people unfamiliar with real-life trans and non-binary stories, this book is a bit of a crash course in a lot of the personal and political aspects of a life outside the cis-gender binary.
-Nevo introduces and describes subjects like changing pronouns, “passing”, seeking medical care, accessibility in public spaces, and there’s a really helpful glossary and resource guide in the back – but Finding Nevo never reads like a textbook, nor does it read like high-minded literature.
+That said, for people unfamiliar with real-life trans and non-binary stories this book is a bit of a crash course in a lot of the personal and political aspects of a life outside the cis-gender binary.
+Nevo introduces and describes subjects like changing pronouns, “passing”, seeking medical care, and accessibility in public spaces.
+There’s even a really helpful glossary and resource guide in the back – but Finding Nevo never reads like a textbook.
 Nevo uses language that is accessible to anyone.
 They don’t assume any pre-existing knowledge, just an open mind.

 Over the course of their childhood and adolescence, Nevo struggled to find which “version” of themselves felt most authentic.
 They are frank about the shifts and iterations they went through with their identity over time, and – crucially – the impact that their realisations and decisions had on their relationships (especially with their family members).

 What Finding Nevo ultimately depicts, and advocates, is a process of “unlearning”: not just our ideas about the gender binary, but other restrictive expectations and assumptions, too.
 Nevo rejects the dominant narrative that all trans and non-binary people were “born in the wrong body”.
 However well-intentioned that explanation may seem (indeed, a lot of trans people use it themselves), Nevo resists the idea that their body is “wrong”.
 They also learned (the hard way!) that identities aren’t rigid, and it’s okay for them to change and evolve over time.
 It’s okay not to know and to go with what feels “right” at the moment.
 That’s why we’re all here, isn’t it?